CRAZYMONTY/Autonomous-Cars-Dataset-Generation/README.md

 # todo :
  1. You can do much more like deploying this to your live camera to detect cars and save in realtime.
- 2. You can also do this for multiple objects by doing slightly changes in code.
+ 2. You can also do this for multiple objects by doing changes in code.